tcwd/angular-google-picker/README.md

 **Default** : `DocsUploadView` and `DocsView` are use as default.

-Please refer to [https://developers.google.com/picker/docs/reference](https://developers.google.com/picker/docs/reference) for more informations.
+Please refer to [https://developers.google.com/picker/docs/reference](https://developers.google.com/picker/docs/reference) for more information.

 # Example